 |Fax||+61 3 6226 2870|

-He is now Emeritus Professor with principal research interests in chemical ecology.
-In 2006 he was elected a Life Member of the Australasian Society of Clinical and Experimental Pharmacology and Toxicology.
+For three years, he was Head of Pharmacy and has served as board member of several professional societies.
+In 2006 he was elected Life Member of the Australasian Society of Clinical and Experimental Pharmacology and Toxicology.

 Authorised by the Associate Head, Pharmacy